mdditt2000/openshift/cis-1-10/cis-1-10-beta.md

 ```
 ## Notes

-* insecureEdgeTerminationPolicy field spec is not working with reencrypt route.
-This feature is not availalbe in CC
+* insecureEdgeTerminationPolicy field spec is not working with reencrypt/passthrough route.
+This feature is not implemented in CC
 * CIS not pushing configuration in BIGIP when there is a deletion of resource from BIGIP.
 CIS is source-of-truth

 ## Coming in CIS 1.11 scheduled for late September